WordPress Website Maintenance 🎯

 - Analytics.
 Simply log into Google Analytics and review trends, referral paths, and user-flow data.
 Analyze how to use google analytics to improve your site.

-📖 Related Read – 33 Best Free WordPress Security Plugins in 2018 [Updated List]
+📖 Related Read – 33 Best Free WordPress Security Plugins [Updated List]

 💡 Quarterly WordPress Maintenance Tasks